natanfudge/Crashy/Workplan.md

 # Workplan:

-- Build basic ktor 2 EC2 server serving the client side, based off of AntiCancer code, including all the cool automatic build stuff.
-  - [ ] See if any ktor modules would be useful for us.
+- [ ] Implement web page serving:
-- Implement upload crash, delete crash, mappings endpoints on EC2.
+  -
-  -[ ] Implement tests for these, based off of ClientPlayground -[ ] Migrate client to support new endpoints
+- [ ] Migrate client to support new endpoints

 - Complete client mappings feature.
   - Move mappings selection, and make it not move when there's no version selection:
   ![img.png](img.png)